Approximation of smallest linear tree grammar: Introduction

 \begin{theorem} The algorithm \algmain{} runs in linear time, and for a tree $T$ of size $n$, it returns an SLCF tree grammar of size $\Ocomp(\grammarsize r + \grammarsize r \log(n/\grammarsize r))$, where $\grammarsize$ is the size of a smallest SLCF grammar for $T$ and $r$ is the maximal rank of a symbol in $T$. \end{theorem} Note that in some specific cases it could happen that $n < \grammarsize r$ and so the term $\log(n/\grammarsize r)$ is in fact negative, we follow the usual practice of bounding the logarithm from below by $0$, i.e.\ in such a case we assign $0$ as the value of the logarithm.

-\paragraph{\bf Related work on grammar-based tree compression.} We already mentioned that grammar-based tree compressors were developed in \cite{BuLoMa07,LohreyMM13,LoMaNoe13}, but none of these compressors has a good approximation ratio.
-Another grammar-based tree compressors was presented in \cite{Akutsu10}.
+\paragraph{\bf Related work on grammar-based tree compression} We already mentioned that grammar-based tree compressors were developed in~\cite{BuLoMa07,LohreyMM13,LoMaNoe13}, but none of these compressors has a good approximation ratio.
+Another grammar-based tree compressors was presented in~\cite{Akutsu10}.
 It is based on the {\sf BISECTION} algorithm for strings and has an approximation ratio of $\Ocomp(n^{5/6})$.
-But this algorithm used a different form of grammars (elementary ordered tree grammars) and it is not clear, whether the results from \cite{Akutsu10} can be extended to SLCF tree grammars, or whether the good algorithmic results for SLCF-compressed trees \cite{GasconGS11,LoMa06,LohreyMS12,Schmidt-Schauss12rta,Schmidt-SchaussSA11} can be extended to elementary ordered tree grammars.
-Let us finally mention the work from \cite{DBLP:conf/icalp/BilleGLW13} where trees are compressed by so called top dags.
+But this algorithm uses a different form of grammars (elementary ordered tree grammars) and it is not clear whether the results from~\cite{Akutsu10} can be extended to SLCF tree grammars, or whether the good algorithmic results for SLCF-compressed trees \cite{GasconGS11,LoMa06,LohreyMS12,Schmidt-Schauss12rta,Schmidt-SchaussSA11} can be extended to elementary ordered tree grammars.
+Let us also mention the work from~\cite{toptrees} where trees are compressed by so called top dags.
 These are another hierarchical representation of trees.
-Upper bounds on the size of the minimal top dag are derived in \cite{DBLP:conf/icalp/BilleGLW13} and compared with the size of the minimal dag (directed acyclic graph).
-More precisely, it is shown in \cite{DBLP:conf/icalp/BilleGLW13} that the size of the minimal top dag is at most by a factor of $\Ocomp(\log n)$ larger than the size of the minimal dag.
+Upper bounds on the size of the minimal top dag are derived in~\cite{toptrees} and compared with the size of the minimal dag (directed acyclic graph).
+More precisely, it is shown in ~\cite{toptrees,DBLP:conf/wea/Hubschle-Schneider15} that the size of the minimal top dag is at most by a factor of $\Ocomp(\log n)$ larger than the size of the minimal dag.
 Since dags can be seen as a special case of SLCF tree grammars, our main result is stronger.
+In~\cite{LohreyTreenlogn}, the worst case size of the output grammar of grammar-based tree compressors was investigated and an algorithm that always returns an SLCF tree grammar of size $\Ocomp(\frac{n}{\log_\sigma n})$ was given, where $\sigma$ is the size of the input alphabet.
+In fact this algorithm can be implemented in linear time or in logarithmic space~\cite{LohreyTreenlognarxiv}.
+Note that (up to constant factors) the upper bound $\Ocomp(\frac{n}{\log_\sigma n})$ matches the information-theoretic lower bound.
+Slightly weaker results were obtained for the already mentioned top dags: it was shown that top dags have size at most $\Ocomp(\frac{n}{\log_\sigma n} \log \log n)$~\cite{DBLP:conf/wea/Hubschle-Schneider15}.
+Finally, the performance of grammar-based string compression of trees that are encoded by preorder traversal string was compared with grammar-based tree compresson~\cite{treetoSLP}: the smallest string SLP for the preorder traversal of a tree can be exponentially smaller than the smallest SLCF tree grammar for the same tree.
+But on a downside there are queries that can be efficiently (in {\bf P}) computed, when trees are represented by SLCF tree grammars, but become {\bf PSPACE}-complete, when trees are represented by string SLPs.